A248/LibertyBans/docs/Permissions.md

 * `libertybans.admin.addon` - /libertybans addon
 * `libertybans.admin.import` - /libertybans import
 * `libertybans.admin.viewips` - Allows staff to view IP addresses if *censor-ip-addresses* is turned on in the configuration.

+### Scopes

+If scope permissions are enabled, additional permissions are required to punish and list punishments.
+See the [Scoped Punishments](Scoped-Punishments.md) page.

 ## Addons